Fairchild Republic A-10 Thunderbolt II: Nicknames

 The A-10 Thunderbolt II received its popular nickname "Warthog" from the pilots and crews of the USAF attack squadrons who flew and maintained it.
 The A-10 is the last of Republic's jet attack aircraft to serve with the USAF.
 The Republic F-84 Thunderjet was nicknamed the "Hog", F-84F Thunderstreak nicknamed "Superhog", and the Republic F-105 Thunderchief tagged "Ultra Hog".

-The saying Go Ugly Early has been associated with the aircraft in reference to calling in the A-10 early to support troops in ground combat.
+The saying Go Ugly Early has been associated with the aircraft for calling in the A-10 early to support troops in ground combat.